• Home

 Duane Bateman: Oboe

-Mr. Bateman graduated from Central State University, Edmond Oklahoma in 1975 and successfully auditioned for the United States Air Force Band career field the following year.
+Duane graduated from Central State University, Edmond Oklahoma in 1975 and successfully auditioned for the United States Air Force Band career field the following year.
 During his 30 years in the Air Force, Mr. Bateman performed extensively in the United States and Europe with concert bands, ceremonial bands, show bands and woodwind ensembles including the Chamber Winds and the New England Winds from the Air Force Band of Liberty, Hanscom AFB, Massachusetts.
 He has also performed on numerous occasions with the New Hampshire Philharmonic Orchestra and a variety of regional woodwind quintets.
-He studied oboe primarily with Francine Schutzman, John Mack and Fred Cohen.
-He stays connected to his love of winter sports by working part time in the winter sports section of the Kittery Trading Post, a short commute from his home in Kittery, Maine.
+He studied oboe primarily with Francine Schutzman, John Mack and Fred Cohen. .

 Robert Sinclair: Clarinet

-Mr. Sinclair started on clarinet in the mid 1950s and attended the University of Connecticut, majoring in music, until being drafted in 1966.
-He spent the next twenty years performing all over the United States and the Pacific as a member of the United States Air Force.
-While stationed in Illinois, Mr. Sinclair studied with Les Scott and George Silfes, principal clarinetists with the St. Louis Symphony.
-He teaches music privately and in the Excel program in North Berwick, ME.
-He currently plays bass clarinet and clarinet in the Strafford Wind Symphony and is the lead saxophonist with the Good Mem’ries Big Band.
-Mr. Sinclair enjoys pit work and has played a number of shows in New Hampshire and Maine.
-He is the contact for Quint-Essential Winds and can be reached by email at wdwinds4@metrocast.net or by phone at his home in Rochester NH at (603) 335 - 4412 to schedule a performance by the group.
+Bob started on clarinet in the late 1950s and attended the University of Connecticut, majoring in music while studying with Anton Svenson, a member of the Julliard faculty.
+He was drafted in 1966 and spent the next twenty years performing all over the United States and the Pacific as a member of the United States Air Force.
+During his two tours at Scott AFB in Illinois, Mr. Sinclair studied with Les Scott and George Silfes, principal clarinetists with the St. Louis Symphony.
+In addition to his work with this group he plays clarinet and bass clarinet in the Sea Reeds Clarinet Quartet and has performed on clarinet and bass clarinet with the Portsmouth Symphony, New Hampshire Philharmonic Orchestra. and the Merrimack Valley Philharmonic Orchestra .
+He has played reeds in pit orchestras for numerous shows in New Hampshire and Maine and has extensive big band experience.
+Mr. Sinclair is the contact for Quint-Essential Winds and can be reached by email at wdwinds4@gmail.com or by phone at his home in Rochester NH at (603) 335 - 4412 to schedule a performance by the quintet.